normieName/Economy-Discord-Bot/README.md

-# **Gamble Discord Bot**
+# **Economy Discord Bot**

 ## **Overview**

-Welcome to the Gamble Discord Bot!
+Welcome to the Economy Discord Bot!
 This bot allows users to engage in various gambling games, including Baccarat, Blackjack, and Coin Flip, while tracking their currency status through a secure database.

 ## **Features**
 Game Options: Play Baccarat, Blackjack, or Coin Flip.